necozita/databasion/README.md

 Versions are tracked by a locally written version file when databasion is ran with the _--cron_ switch.

-You will also need to create spreadsheets named after the typical _Development, Test, Production_ keywords.
+You will also need to create spreadsheets named after the typical _development, test, production_ keywords as listed in the Environments spreadsheet.
 Within each spreadsheet, database descriptions need to be defined as written below.
 The column names are required.

 Note: Non-standard environments can also be created, however, they are treated as special case and not part of the environment chain.